MENNO VON BRUCKEN FOCK

 By the way: congratulations on your introduction to the Hall Of Fame with your old buddies of Genesis.
 What did this mean for you personally?

 "Thank you!
 It was a very emotional evening for all sorts of reasons.
 We British guys are sort of stiff upper lip you know, not really showing one’s feelings.
 But the funny thing was, that when the evening progressed, that all changed.
 We were the first band to be celebrated and I thought I would be able to relax the rest of the evening, but time and time again there were people up on stage and many times they were playing songs that have been part of my childhood and these songs really kicked in.
 The times I was in listening to these songs for the first time, mostly pop stuff, it was a lift.
 It seemed to me the very best of what people were capable of doing and I found myself in tears listening to Ronnie Spector singing Be My Baby.
 You think of The Ronettes, The Crystals and you think: my God, I remember listening to these songs when fights were breaking out and people were covered in blood!
 The soundtrack to Bloodletting, these songs of love, when I would start to dance on the age of twelve and all these fights breaking out.
 I found it all the more emotional because of the difference between the sentiment of the songs and the environment in which it was received in the early sixties.
 All that frustrated testosterone around before it evolved to the level you were able to hold a ladies’ hand or even kiss her, you know there was so much to be done!
 Also listening to Jimmy Cliff singing Many Rivers To Cross, which he sang wonderfully and the performance of the band, led by Paul Schaefer was just terrific.
 I’m full of admiration for the team responsible for this event!
-I got meet Jimmy Cliff, got a chance to congratulate him and also Graham Nash, celebrated as being part of The Hollies.
+I got to meet Jimmy Cliff, got a chance to congratulate him and also Graham Nash, celebrated as being part of The Hollies.
 I’ve been a huge fan of Graham’s and I got to meet him, congratulate him and become a fan.
 It gave me a chance to be a teenager again as well as being one of the old exhibits in one of the museums of my own making if you know what I mean!"

 What is your relationship with Camino Records at the moment?